Mathematician, Broadcaster, best-selling author and Professor of the Public Understanding of Mathematics, University of Cambridge

 Jenna has been with Unum for 11 years, bringing a wealth of experience in the group protection industry.
 She has spent the past five years working in proposition development focusing on leading the innovation of health and wellbeing services for employers, ensuring they meet evolving customer needs.
 Today, Jenna focuses on delivering compelling offerings to meet the needs of tomorrow's workforce.
 She is passionate sharing industry insights and driving innovation to deliver impactful, future-ready solutions.

-OPTION 1: Aligning benefits strategies with employee needs to drive performance gains Thursday @ 2:00 PM
+OPTION 6: Designing and aligning benefits strategies with employee needs to drive productivity Thursday @ 2:00 PM

 Multi-Award-Winning Psychologist, two-times bestselling HR Author and Chief Innovation Officer, Benifex and Zellis